An Active Learning Framework for Efficient Robust Policy Search: Active Learning for Efficient Trajectory Sampling

-We call this algorithm EffAcTS-EPOpt and the above trajectory generation routine is described in Algorithm \ref{e2po_trj}.
-This routine is given as (fixed) input the following quantities: $N_{B}$, the number of trajectories sampled by the bandit in the course of its learning, $N_{C}$, the total number of trajectories collected as a sample from the worst $\epsilon$ percentile of trajectories (this means that $\left\lceil \frac{N_{C}}{\epsilon}\right\rceil $ parameter values are drawn from the source distribution and their performance is estimated using the bandit, but only the bottom $N_{C}$ of those are used to collect trajectories).
-The most critical component is the LSB learner $B$ which is sequentially fed parameter values and the negative of the return obtained on one sampled trajectory at each parameter.
-It also incorporates internally a feature transformer $f$ that takes in a parameter from the source distribution's support and applies some transformation on it (including possibly standardization), and also scales the negative returns given to it appropriately.
+We call this algorithm EffAcTS-C-B and its \textsc{LearnPerf} and \textsc{SelectParams} subroutines described in Algorithm \ref{e2po_trj}.
+The following hyperparameters are introduced: $N_{B}$, the number of trajectories sampled by the bandit in the course of its learning, $N_{C}$, the total number of parameters chosen (this means that $\left\lceil \frac{N_{C}}{\epsilon}\right\rceil $ parameter values are drawn from the source distribution and their performance is estimated using the bandit, but only the bottom $N_{C}$ of those are used to collect trajectories).
+The most critical component is the LSB learner $B$ which incorporates internally a feature transformer $f$ that takes in a parameter from the source distribution's support and applies some transformation on it (including possibly standardization), and also scales the negative returns given to it appropriately.